How to Set a Homepage in WordPress

 So, let’s dive in and transform your homepage into a more compelling representation of your brand or content.

-1 What Is a WordPress Homepage?
+1 What is a WordPress Homepage?

 Example of WordPress Hoempage